citusdata/mongo_fdw/README.md

 Contributing
 ------------

-Have a fix for a bug or a great new feature?
+Have a fix for a bug or an idea for a great new feature?
 Great!
 Check out the contribution guidelines [here][4].

 Support